Thank you for hearing the bat signal

 Learn about the Restore America’s Wildlife Act (RAWA) Find Your Congressperson Call or email Congress and demand that they sign on and protect our wildlife.
 We’ll update this page when the RAWA Bill is reintroduced.

-Example: California activists made the Pallid Bat, the official state bat in 2024.
+California activists made the pallid bat, the official state bat in 2024.

 Work with local organizations that work with bats and ask them how you can help.
 Let people know if they find injured bats, they can reach out to local bat rehabilitators.